rust-embedded/rust-raspberrypi-OS-tutorials/14_exceptions_part2_peripheral_IRQs/README.md

 [this folder]: src/bsp/device_driver/arm

-## UART hack

-In the introduction, we stated that we want to set up the system such that the `UART` fires one IRQ per received character.
-As it turns out, this usually common mode of operation is not natively supported by the Raspberry's `PL011 UART` when receive FIFOs are activated.
-We can only set a relative FIFO fill level at which the first IRQ is fired.
-The lowest fill level is `1/8` of the RX FIFO size, which translates to `2 characters` for  the `Pi 3` and `4 characters` for the `Pi 4`.

-To circumvent this constraint, we added a hack to the `UART` driver that "abuses" debug facilities of the controller to always pre-fill the RX FIFOs to one character short of the `1/8` fill level.
-This enusres that the next real character received from the connected user will fire an IRQ.

-To make things even more convoluted, `QEMU` does not emulate the fill-level-based IRQ generation, but generates an IRQ on every received character.
-In the end, this whole situation adds a bit of conditional-compilation mumbo-jumbo to the `UART` driver.
-But hey, it works!

 ## Test it

 When you load the kernel, any keystroke results in echoing back the character by way of IRQ